abhishekpundhir/phoenixAI/README.md

 PhoenixAI: The Assistant that codes, Thinks, and Dreams with you.
-# 🔥 Phoenix AI – Privacy-First ChatGPT Clone
+# 🔥 Phoenix AI – Privacy-First AI Chat Application

 ### 🚀 Ayy, What’s Poppin!
 Cutie?